terascope/teraslice/docs/packages/data-mate/overview.md

 ### decodeBase64

-`decodeBase64(input) - decodes a base64 encoded value, if given an array it will convert everything in the array excluding null/undefined values`
+`decodeBase64(input, context) - decodes a base64 encoded value, if given an array it will convert everything in the array excluding null/undefined values`

 `returns null if input is null/undefined`